 How can students choose a reasonable goal?

 Choosing a goal can feel daunting and many times you might find students choosing common goals, due to a lack of knowledge of where they want to be as writers.
-It is hard for students to imagine what they can improve on and model with mentor text or your own journaling can be a good example to help students work on writing goals.
+It is hard for students to imagine what they can improve on with their writing.
+Modeling with mentor text or your own journaling can be a good way to help students as they work on writing goals.

 Using checklists based on standards for the writing genre can be helpful in setting goals.
 When students know what is expected in their writing they will be successful.
 And they can change from one piece of writing to the next.
 A strategy goal to work on transition words in narrative writing will be different than working on transitions in expository writing.